RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 only be graded pass or fail.

-* Why is it useful to encapsulate JavaScript code in a module as described in chapter 10 of [Eloquent JavaScript]?.
+* Why is it useful to encapsulate JavaScript code in a module as described in chapter 10 of [Eloquent JavaScript]?
 * Describe what asynchronous programming is and how it differs from the style of programming you used in C and Python.
 * Is JSON valid JavaScript?
 Describe the differences between JavaScript